WHAT MAKES OUR CURRICULUM SPECIAL?

 Our curriculum drivers are areas that we value as a school (in addition to our Christian Values); they give an added dimension to the children's learning and are embedded throughout our curriculum.
 They provide a mechanism to allow us to develop children as a whole, equip them for the future and broaden their cultural capital in order to promote social mobility.

-Opportunities that have been presented to our children so far this year include: enjoying a writer's workshop delivered by the author Luke Temple; participation in the Bikeability programme and being given leadership roles within school.
+Opportunities that were presented to our children last year included: enjoying a writer's workshop delivered by the author Luke Temple; tasting foods from other countries; participation in the Bikeability programme; representing our school in virtual sports tournaments; educational visits; visitors to school; and being given leadership roles within school, to name but a few!

 We will enable our children to develop the emotional literacy and excellent manners required in order for them to experience positive relationships based on mutual respect.
 We feel that developing our school as a learning community is key to enable them to 'Unlock Potential and Celebrate Success'.
 Through parental and community involvement, we strive to enhance the learning for both pupils and adults.
 We want to encourage parents' and carers' involvement and for them to feel welcome and valued in our school.
 We aim to help children understand that they are part of a global community in which they have an instrumental role to play.
 We believe in the power of the school community to enhance and change lives.

-Our whole school feature length nativity was recently shared with all the local nursing homes for the residents to enjoy, we launched the Safer Schools app in December 2020 to empower and educate both parents and children as they navigate the world of technology and social media and we have very strong links with the local parish and local library.
+Our whole school feature length nativity was shared with all the local nursing homes for the residents to enjoy; we launched the Safer Schools app in December 2020 to empower and educate both parents and children as they navigate the world of technology and social media; and we have very strong links with the local parish and local library.
+This academic year, now that COVID restrictions have been lifted, we intend to reintroduce inviting parents into school for a whole host of events such as: our Beginning of Year (BOY) meetings; coffee mornings; Homework Exhibition Project afternoons; Celebrations Collective Worships; Curriculum Talent Awards; Values Awards; and our Grab a Book with a Grown Up sessions.

 Please follow the link to the curriculum overview for each year group; this outlines the learning children will cover during this academic year.
 As we now have mixed age classes, we will operate our curriculum on a cycle basis.